Particular/docs.particular.net/monitoring/index.md

 ## Endpoint performance

-Endpoints collect information about how well they are processing messages.
-This data can be [sent to ServiceControl Monitoring for visualization in ServicePulse](/nservicebus/operations/metrics/service-control.md).
+Endpoints collect [performance metrics](/monitoring/metrics/) about their own operation.
+This data can be [sent to a ServiceControl Monitoring instance](/monitoring/metrics/install-plugin.md) for [visualization in ServicePulse](/monitoring/metrics/in-servicepulse.md).

+Alternatively, by [consuming the raw data](/monitoring/metrics/raw.md), endpoint performance metrics can be sent to any metrics database.

 Use this data to understand [which message handlers need to be optimized](/tutorials/monitoring-demo/walkthrough-1.md), [which endpoints need to be scaled out](/tutorials/monitoring-demo/walkthrough-2.md), and [where there are recoverable errors slowing the system down](/tutorials/monitoring-demo/walkthrough-3.md).

 ## Endpoint health

-ServiceControl can track which endpoint instance are running by listening to a [continual stream of heartbeat messages](/nservicebus/operations/heartbeat.md).
-Endpoints that fail to send heartbeats within a defined period of time are considered to be offline and an [alert is raised](/servicecontrol/contracts.md) to an operator.
+A ServiceControl instance can track which endpoint instances are running by listening to a [continual stream of heartbeat messages](/monitoring/heartbeats/).
+Endpoints that fail to send heartbeats within a defined period of time are considered to be inactive.
+When an inactive endpoint starts sending heartbeats again, it becomes active.

-Additionally, endpoints can include [custom code which runs on a regular schedule and reports status to ServiceControl](/nservicebus/operations/custom-checks.md).
-Custom Checks can be used to ensure that 3rd party web services and applications are running as expected.
+Beyond heartbeats, an endpoint can include [custom code to check anything and report status](/monitoring/custom-checks/).
+These checks can be run on a regular schedule and can be be used to ensure that 3rd party web services and applications are running as expected.

+ServicePulse can be used to [track which endpoints are active and inactive](/monitoring/heartbeats/in-servicepulse.md) as well as [monitor the status of Custom Checks](/monitoring/custom-checks/in-servicepulse.md).

+When an endpoint becomes active or inactive an [event is raised](/monitoring/heartbeats/notification-events.md) enabling integration with any other dashboard or tool.
+[Events are also raised when Custom Checks change status](/monitoring/custom-checks/notification-events.md).